Today is October 25th.

 I’m not going to start listing all the bands/artists he played.
 Just pick a letter and see for yourself.

 Peelie impacted and influenced my life more than I could say.
 This is why I started the #KeepingItPeel project.
-Initially the idea was that we – the people who listened – that we show our appreciation.
-Then the podcasts came along because once again the BBC, as the did with the John Peel Day> and with a podcast – they abandoned them.
+Initially the idea was that we – the people who listened to his shows, to show our appreciation.

-This is why it’s vitally important that all of us continue with #keepingitpeel today and every day.
+Iit is vitally important that all of us are #keepingitpeel today and every day.
 This year and every year.

 Not just with the Peel Sessions, but by going out and finding new music.
 Listening to the new upcoming bands.

 Right I’ve prattled on enough.
-It’s time that I added my contribution to #keepingitpeel today:
+It’s time that I added my contribution to #keepingitpeel:

 As you would expect with a football and music website – plus with John Peel himself being a big football fan, guess what this special edition podcast is about… Yes that’s right.
 Flower arranging.

+The podcast has items featured on the football section of the John Peel Wiki.
 Suffice to say if you are a Liverpool fan you will enjoy this.
-Even if you are not but still a football fan you’ll still like.
+Even if you are not you’ll still like.

 Tracklistings (with explanations if needed):